bukhsh/oats/README.md

 We are working on a journal article for OATS.
 Meanwhile, we request the users to cite the user manual of OATS.

-* W. Bukhsh, OATS: Optimization and Analysis Toolbox for Power Systems Optimization, Documentation realease 0.1, 2017 \[Available\] Online: https://github.com/bukhsh/oats
+* W. Bukhsh, OATS: Optimisation and Analysis Toolbox for Power Systems Optimisation, Documentation release 0.1, 2017 \[Available\] Online: https://github.com/bukhsh/oats

 ## Acknowledgments